Walking & Hiking

 Walking & Hiking around Korcula

-Island of Korcula is a very pleasant to have a marvellous walks around.
-There are numerous routes around the island yet unexplored, as well as some well known routes to follow.
-Korcula can be enjoyed by walking and hiking enthusiasts and active adventure travelers as well as complete beginners and Sunday walkers too.
-Korcula is perfectly suited for walkers, and there are numerous interesting walks to be had.
+The Island of Korcula is a very pleasant to have a marvellous walk around.
+There are numerous routes around the island yet unexplored, as well as some well-known routes to follow.
+Korcula can be enjoyed by walking and hiking enthusiasts and active adventure travellers as well as complete beginners and Sunday walkers too.
+The island is perfectly suited for walkers, and there are numerous interesting walks to be had.

 Suggested walking routes around Korcula:

-- Walking / Hiking Route: Korcula Old Town – Zrnovska Banja – Zrnovo – Kocje – Korcula – Walking from Korcula Town via Zrnovska Banja to Kocje – info, photos, video and map. + Walking/ Hiking Route: Pupnat – Zrnovo – Korcula map
+Walking / Hiking Route: Korcula Old Town – Zrnovska Banja – Zrnovo – Kocje – Korcula

-- Walking/ Hiking Route: Kneze – Pupnat – Zrnovo + optional walk further to Korcula Town – Walking from Kneze via Pupnat to Zrnovo – info, photos, video and map + Walking/ Hiking Route: Pupnat – Kneze
+Walking/ Hiking Route: Kneze – Pupnat – Zrnovo + optional walk further to Korcula Town

 - Walking / Hiking Route from Korcula Town via Dracevica (Zrnovo) to Gornje Blato and Lumbarda – info, photos, video and map